 - Club programs may not have graduate students participate in college squash competition.

-Gender: Players on varsity teams must play for the team of their gender.
+Gender: Players on varsity teams must play for the team of their gender identity, subject to the policies regarding transgender student-athletes shown below.
 Please note the following:

 - If a school only has a men’s team, a woman may represent the school in CSA matches.